skip navigation

 WHEN / WHILE INCLUDED

-A when or while modifying clause is placed directly before the subject noun (the person doing the action) in the main clause.
+A prepositional phrase with when or while can be placed directly before the subject noun (the person doing the action) in the main clause.
+The temporal (time-related) phrase is understood as a modifier to the closest noun in the main clause—the subject.

 When arriving home